-The susceptibility measurements were preformed at higher temperature than the measurements of the specific heat such that fourth order NLCE is sufficient.
-Since the NLCE data is completely converged for the region of interest, we define the susceptibility and its error the following way:
+The susceptibility measurements were performed at higher temperature than the measurements of the specific heat such that fourth order NLCE is sufficient.
+Since the NLCE data are completely converged for the region of interest, we define the susceptibility and its error the following way:

 To begin with we set $g_z=2.57$ in accordance with expectations for the CEF ground state wave function.
-We include a scaling factor, $\varepsilon_\chi\in[0.5,1.5]$, to allow a variable g-factor for the effective system which minimizes the error:
+We include a scaling factor, $\varepsilon_\chi\in[0.5,1.5]$, to allow a variable $g$ factor for the effective system which minimizes the error: